CypaxNET/VFD-Studio2/docs/Other_displays.md

    <img src="./images/ssd1306_7.jpg" title="Connect I2C lines" alt="Photo showing how to connect the I2C lines." width="640">

 8. It is a good idea to check everything now before going on.
 You also might want to unplug the display, connect the USB cable to the ESP8266 board and a computer and check with a voltage meter if there is 3.3V coming out from the voltage regulator.
 If everything is ok, unplug USB, reconnect the display to the breadboard and plug in USB again.
-   The picture below shows the display already running with VFD-Studio 2.
+   The picture below shows the display already successfully running with VFD-Studio 2.
 To achieve this, the Arduino firmware must be adapted and uploaded which is described in the next sections.

    <img src="./images/ssd1306_8.jpg" title="Powered up" alt="Photo showing the display working with VFD-Studio 2." width="640">